oddcamp/frontend-manual/README.md

     max-width: em(240);
   }
   ```
-- Never use CSS's property `content` for text – it's not accessible solution:
+- Never use CSS's property `content` for text – it's not an accessible solution:

   ❌ DON'T:
   ```scss